-- Each lesson will start with a learning label / ladder - This ladder must be filled out to say where the child finished the lesson - One digit per square - Work in two columns with the page folded to identified these - Every KITE lesson starts with the short date and the title corrections underlined - Corrections from the previous lesson must follow this - Children must label each section of the maths lesson (do it, secure it, deepen it) and number questions clearly - All underlining must be done with a ruler - Additional activities must be labelled in books
+- This ladder must be filled out to say where the child finished the lesson. - One digit per square. - Work in two columns with the page folded to identified these. - Every KITE lesson starts with the short date and the title corrections underlined (Key Stage 2). - Corrections from the previous lesson must follow this. - Children must label each section of the maths lesson (do it, secure it, deepen it) and number questions clearly. - All underlining must be done with a ruler. - Additional activities must be labelled in books.

-At KS1 1cm square exercise books are to be used.
-This changes to 7mm square exercise books in Year 3 through to Year 6.
+In Year 1, 1cm square exercise books are to be used.
+This changes to 7mm square exercise books in Year 2 through to Year 6.